shashankmehta/shashankmehta.github.com/setup/index.md

 **Desktop Apps**: The few desktop apps that I do use include:

-- Banshee for music
+- iTunes
-- [Redshift](http://jonls.dk/redshift/) for it slowly warms the colors of your screen based on the time of day.
+- [Flux](https://justgetflux.com/) for it slowly warms the colors of your screen based on the time of day.
 This helps me work late in the nights without straining my eyes.
 - Sublime Text for those few times when I feel like moving out of vim
+- Ulysses for writing long form stuff.
+It has an absolutely brilliant interface
+- DayOne for journalling.
+It's like personal Twitter
+- VLC.
+Because if not this then what else
+- Adobe Illustrator and Sketch for creating mockups
+- Alfred for quick switching and general productivity

 **Nexus 7** and **Yu Yureka**: I do a lot on my mobile and tablet now a days.
 Some apps that I use multiple times a day: